schiessle/shareLinkCreator/README.md

 timestamp.

 Before you can use the program you need to adjust at least the "baseURL", "username" and "password" config parametes at the top of the script.
+If you keep "username" and/or "password" empty a dialog will show up and ask for the credentials.

 Requirements:
 -------------